Accounting for multiplicity in machine learning benchmark performance: Non-identical 's and classifier dependency

-The upper bound of the 95\% CI is $0.9177$.
-The $E(\maxtheta)$ is $0.9129$, with standard deviation of $0.0021$.
-Comparing this to the results in Section~\ref{sec:pub_comp}, we see that the bias is smaller and the variance larger.
-This is because the classifiers at the lower end does not contribute to the sample maximum, and the reduced number of contributing classifiers gives a higher variance.
-The exact reduction/increase in bias and variance depends on $\mathbf{\Theta}$, and can at its most extreme cases completely eradicate the multiplicity effect, as we shall see in Section~\ref{sec:Cassava}.
-Figure~\ref{fig:bias_theta_min} shows how $E(\maxtheta)$ changes with $\min (\mathbf{\Theta})$ for equally spaced elements with $\max (\mathbf{\Theta}) = 0.90$.
+From row 2 in Table~\ref{tab:noniid} we see that the bias is smaller, but the standard deviation is larger compared to the iid case.
+In our case, we can see this as the classifiers at the lower end not contributing to the sample maximum, and the reduced number of contributing classifiers gives a higher variance.
+The exact reduction/increase in bias and variance depends on $P(\theta)$, and can at its most extreme completely eradicate the multiplicity effect, as we shall see in Section~\ref{sec:Cassava}.

-What we see here is that with non-identical classifiers the bias decreases rapidly at first as $\min (\mathbf{\Theta})$ moves away from $\max (\mathbf{\Theta})$, but the rate at which this happens also decreases rapidly.
-This means that taking into account that classifier performances are heterogeneous is important, and small variations from identicality can have great impact on SOTA estimation.
-In Section~\ref{sec:kaggle}, we demonstrate for other $\mathbf{\Theta}$s, based on observations.
+Figure~\ref{fig:bias_sd_d} shows how bias and standard deviation changes with $d$ for fixed $\theta_{SOTA} = 0.90$.
+The bias decreases rapidly at first, but the rate goes down fast.
+This means that taking into account that classifier performances are heterogeneous is important, and even small variations from identicality can have great impact on SOTA estimation.
+In Section~\ref{sec:kaggle}, we demonstrate for other $\Theta$s, based on observations.